Rikard Wolff: Honours

 In 2001, Wolff won a Grammis for Min allra största kärlek.
 In 2011 he was awarded the royal medal Litteris et Artibus for his services as an actor.
 In June 2013, French president François Hollande made him a Knight of the Legion of Honour for his dedication and work with French music.
 In addition he was awarded several prizes and stipends, including the 2017 theatre prize of the Swedish Academy.

 Personal life

 Wolff was openly gay.
-He had one daughter with Stina Gardell, a Swedish producer and journalist, sister of the Swedish novelist, playwright, screenwriter and comedian Jonas Gardell and of the religion scholar Mattias Gardell.
+He had one daughter with Stina Gardell, a Swedish producer and journalist, sister of the Swedish novelist, playwright, screenwriter and comedian Jonas Gardell and the religion scholar Mattias Gardell.

 Death

 Wolff suffered from pulmonary emphysema since 1988 due to the genetic disease alpha-1 antitrypsin deficiency and died on 17 November 2017, aged 59.